siliace/Bull/README.md

 ## Dependencies
 ### Windows
-Everything is included in the `extlib` directory
+Everything is included in the `libs` directory
 ### Linux
 You will need to install the following packages: `libx11-dev libxrandr-dev libgl1-mesa-dev`